Best Supplements for Sleep During Perimenopause: What the Research Shows

 Magnesium is probably the most broadly useful supplement for perimenopausal sleep, and glycinate is the form most worth focusing on.
 Magnesium glycinate pairs magnesium with the amino acid glycine, which has its own calming, sleep-promoting properties.

 Magnesium supports sleep through multiple pathways.
 It activates GABA receptors, promotes muscle relaxation, and supports the conversion of tryptophan to serotonin and eventually melatonin.
-Studies have examined doses ranging from 300 to 500 milligrams of elemental magnesium daily.
-Research in older adults with insomnia has found improvements in sleep onset, sleep duration, and early-morning cortisol.
+Studies in older adults with insomnia have found improvements in sleep onset, sleep duration, and early-morning cortisol with magnesium supplementation.
 Talk to your healthcare provider about the right dose for your situation.

 Many women are also mildly deficient in magnesium without knowing it.
 Stress depletes magnesium, and chronic disrupted sleep creates more stress, so it becomes a cycle worth interrupting.

 Magnesium glycinate is well tolerated and unlikely to cause the digestive upset that higher doses of magnesium oxide or citrate can produce.
-Take it in the evening, ideally thirty to sixty minutes before bed.
+Take it in the evening, ideally 30 to 60 minutes before bed.
 If you have kidney disease or take certain medications, check with your provider first.

 L-Theanine: Calming Without Sedation